awsdocs/amazon-ecs-developer-guide/doc_source/service-auto-scaling.md

 Amazon ECS Service Auto Scaling supports the following types of scaling policies:
 + [Target Tracking Scaling Policies](service-autoscaling-targettracking.md)—Increase or decrease the number of tasks that your service runs based on a target value for a specific CloudWatch metric\.
 This is similar to the way that your thermostat maintains the temperature of your home\.
 You select temperature and the thermostat does the rest\.
 + [Step Scaling Policies](service-autoscaling-stepscaling.md)—Increase or decrease the number of tasks that your service runs in response to CloudWatch alarms\.
 Step scaling is based on a set of scaling adjustments, known as step adjustments, which vary based on the size of the alarm breach\.
++ [Scheduled Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html)—Scaling based on a schedule allows you to set your own scaling schedule for predictable load changes\.
+For example, every week the traffic to your web application starts to increase on Wednesday, remains high on Thursday, and starts to decrease on Friday\.
+You can configure Application Auto Scaling to increase capacity on Wednesday and decrease capacity on Friday\.

 ## Service Auto Scaling Required IAM Permissions<a name="auto-scaling-IAM"></a>